h4llow3En/mac-notification-sys/README.md

 ## TODO

-- Add timeout option so notifications can be auto-closed
+- [] Add timeout option so notifications can be auto-closed
-- Possibly add synchronous option?
-- Allow NSDictionary to hold various types (perhaps with a union?)
+- [] Allow NSDictionary to hold various types (perhaps with a union?)
-- Switch to UserNotification if possible
+- [] Switch to UserNotification if possible